V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

      as the tortoise draws his limbs within the shell, is to be understood as truly his wisdom is established.

-Absolute level: Like a tortoise withdraws
+Absolute level: A tortoise has 5 parts 4 legs an,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2NzcxMjI5MCwzNTQyMzY2NzddfQ==
+eyJoaXN0b3J5IjpbNzYwOTA1NDczLDM1NDIzNjY3N119
 -->